dom-the-dev/udacity-hosting-fullstack-app/README.md

 There are no Unit test on the back-end

 ### Unit Tests:
 Unit tests are using the Jasmine Framework.

-### End to End Tests:

-The e2e tests are using Protractor and Jasmine.

 ## Built With